CroudTech/Croud-Style-Guide/src/components/shared/misc/croud-summarised-mutli-selector.md

 We use the semantic-form-dropdown component from the [croud-vue-semantic](https://github.com/CroudSupport/vue-semantic) library.
 Click [here](http://croudsupport.github.io/vue-semantic/#semantic-form-dropdown) for full component docs.

 ### Basic Usage
-Simply provide a v-model and options array to the selector for a basic setup
+Simply provide the value prop, v-model and options array to the selector for a basic setup

     <croud-summarised-multi-selector v-model="summarisedDropdownOne" :options="listExamples.basic" placeholder="Select an item"/>